turingschool/curriculum/source/projects/real_time.markdown

 - She heads over to the Personal Time website and creates a bunch of slots.
 She notices that the site already knew she was on Eastern Time.
 She puts in a number of time slots.
 - She sends the link out to her proteges.
-- When they visit the page, they all of the dates and times in their current time zones as well, so there is no confusion about when they're meeting.
+- When they visit the page, they see all of the dates and times in their current time zones as well, so there is no confusion about when they're meeting.

 ## Evaluation Criteria